 Stopping or Rebooting the Server

-Finally, we can use systemctl to stop the server, power it off, or to reboot it.
-For stopping the server, we use the following halt command.
+Finally, you can use systemctl to stop the server, power it off, or to reboot it.
+For stopping the server, you use the following halt command.

-To completely shut down the server, we use poweroff command.
+To completely shut down the server, you use the poweroff command.

-And to reboot the server, we can use the reboot command.
+And to reboot the server, you can use the reboot command.

-The Systemctl utility is a flexible, versatile and easy-to-use tool by which we can oversee and interact with the systemd system to create, modify, or remove unit files via the service manager.
+The systemctl utility is a flexible, versatile, and easy-to-use tool by which you can oversee and interact with the systemd system to create, modify, or remove unit files via the service manager.

-By providing the above information, we hope you have an improved understanding of how systemctl interacts with the init system and a better grasp of the overall task management of the server.
+The hope of providing the above information is that you have an improved understanding of how systemctl interacts with the init system and a better grasp of the overall task management of the server.